harukaki/brl/README.md

-EVAL_OPP_MODEL_PATH   Path to the baseline model prepared for evaluation LOAD_INITIAL_MODEL    Whether to load a pretrained model as the initial values for the neural network INITIAL_MODEL_PATH    Path to the initial model for the neural network
+EVAL_OPP_MODEL_PATH   Path to the baseline model prepared for evaluation LOAD_INITIAL_MODEL    Whether to load a pretrained model as the initial values for the neural network INITIAL_MODEL_PATH    Path to the initial model for the neural network LOG_PATH              Path to the directory where training settings and trained models are saved SAVE_MODEL　　　　　　  Whether to save the trained model SAVE_MODEL_INTERVAL   Interval for saving the trained model
 ```